 The highlight is the Pritzker Pavilion designed by renowned architect Frank Gery.

 You’ll see locals with picnic baskets discretely enjoying wine or beer, spreading across the massive lawn.
-Checkout some nice Picnic Baskets for Traveling
+Checkout some nice

 You’ll also want to gaze into the Cloud Gate (aka The Bean) for hours and watch kids splashing in the Crown Fountain on a hot day.